 Though the roles, social status and meaning of the term ‘housekeeping staff’ has changed over the past 150 years, there are still many similarities between the original intentions and purposes of the uniforms worn by housekeeping assistants.

-Housekeeping attire has evolved from a strict code of petticoats and aprons to a modernised, more gender-equal range of clothing.
+Housekeeping attire has evolved from a strict code of petticoats and aprons to a modernized, more gender-equal range of clothing.
 However, despite the huge changes in the uniform’s appearance, there are many similarities between the vintage housekeeping uniform, and the corporate workwear we see today.

 The attire of the Victorian housemaid was designed and dictated with practicality in mind.
 Easily-washable fabrics and dark colours were usually chosen to ensure that work which may result in the staining or dirtying of the clothing would not render the clothing ruined.
 The same is true for modern housekeeping uniforms, which are usually crafted from fabrics which can easily be machine-washed to prevent staining and cross-contamination, where applicable.